 The HTML editor provides a few handy code-editing features such as syntax coloring and line numbers.
 You can also apply formatting to add line breaks and indents to make the code more readable; to do this, right-click anywhere in the editor and select Format document from the context menu.

 Though the drag-and-drop editor provides an editable preview, this preview is still just an approximation, and includes a few compromises in its presentation to allow for its editing features.
 To get a better idea of how your design will look, go to the designer's Preview tab.

 Use the buttons in the left column of the Preview tab to see how your design will look on different screen sizes and orientations, such as desktop, tablet landscape, or mobile portrait.
 The preview also reflects the responsive design features built into many of the templates.
 However, the preview doesn't run any custom scripts you might have added (such as for validating form input).

 Marketing email messages can be trickier to design than webpages because they typically contain dynamic content, and email clients vary much more widely in the way they render HTML.
-Therefore, Dynamics 365 provides a few extra features for previewing your emails that aren't available for marketing pages or forms.
+Therefore, Dynamics 365 Marketing provides a few extra features for previewing your emails that aren't available for marketing pages or forms.
 These include sample contact records, a choice of content settings, and an advanced inbox preview.
-More information: Check your work with previews and test sends
+More information: Check your work using previews and test sends

 Accessibility and keyboard shortcuts